An Input-Output Parametrization of Stabilizing Controllers: amidst Youla and System Level Synthesis: Affine Parametrization of Stabilizing Controllers

 \subsection{An input-output convex parametrization of internally stabilizing controllers}

 The closed-loop equations (\ref{eq:closed_loop}) are equivalent to

 where $(X,Y,W,Z$) are all functions of the system $G$ and the controller $K$ as per (\ref{eq:closed_loop}).
-Comparing (\ref{eq:closed_loop}) and (\ref{eq:closed_loop_parameters}), it is clear that $X$ and $Z$ represent the standard output sensitivity and input sensitivity functions respectively \cite{skogestad2007multivariable}, while $Y$ and $W$ can be interpreted as cross sensitivity functions from $w_y$ to $u$ and from $w_u$ to $y$, respectively.

 Our main idea is to treat the closed-loop transfer matrices $(X,Y,W,Z)$ in (\ref{eq:closed_loop_parameters}) directly as design parameters, and to exploit their mutual relationships in terms of $G$ and $K$.
 We thus present our first theorem, whose proof is reported in the Appendix. \begin{theorem} Consider the LTI (\ref{eq:LTI}).
-The following statements hold. \begin{enumerate} \item The affine subspace in the variables $(X,Y,W,Z)$ defined by the equations
+The following statements hold. \begin{enumerate} \item For any $K \in \mathcal{C}_{\text{stab}}$ there exist four corresponding transfer matrices $(X,Y,W,Z)$ that lie in the affine subspace defined by the equations